Illumaria/extractive-text-summarization/README.md

-# extractive-text-summarization
+# Extractive Text Summarization

-A demo project on extractive text summarization
+A demo project on extractive text summarization.